polari0/polari0/README.md

 I have few released projects some of witch you can find from this GitHub page but for easier search look trough my [itch.io](https://polari0.itch.io/) protfolio with all the projects prototypes and Demos I have worked on and realeased listed out.

-You can also take a look at my personal library of reusable functionalities I have made for different often unrealesed projects from [here](https://github.com/polari0/Portfolio)
+You can also take a look at my code snippet library of reusable functionalities I have made for different often unrealesed projects from [here](https://github.com/polari0/Portfolio)

 If  you want to contact me you can send me email to ilmari.vainio01@gmail.com